Medicaid's FAQ on COVID-19 is available below. It will be updated regularly as new information is available.

 Medicaid has submitted an 1135 Waiver application and Appendix K to the federal government in response to the COVID-19 pandemic.

-The Division of Medicaid and Long-Term Care (MLTC) oversees the Nebraska Medicaid program, home and community services for the elderly and persons with disabilities, and the State Unit on Aging.
+Medicaid and Long-Term Care (MLTC) oversees the Nebraska Medicaid program, home and community based services, and the State Unit on Aging.

-Medicaid provides health care services to eligible elderly and disabled individuals and low-income pregnant women, children, and parents.
+Medicaid provides health care services to low-income families, seniors, and individuals with disabilities.

-The Division administers home and community-based services for individuals who qualify for Medicaid waivers, such as the elderly, adults and children with disabilities, and infants and toddlers with special needs.
+Home and community-based services are available to those who qualify for Medicaid waivers, such as the elderly, adults and children with disabilities, and infants and toddlers with special needs.

-The State Unit on Aging works with public and private service providers to assist individuals with living in their preferred settings continuing to be active in their communities.
+The State Unit on Aging works with public and private service providers to help people live in their preferred settings and be active in their communities.

 Nebraska's aging network includes eight Area Agencies on Aging.

 DHHS would like to welcome Dr. Elsie Verbik as the new Medical Director for the Division of Medicaid and Long-Term Care.

 Dr. Verbik has a unique blend of administrative, teaching and clinical experience.
 Prior to joining DHHS, she has been the Medical Director for Blue Cross Blue Shield of Nebraska, responsible for Medical Policy and Quality.
 Dr. Verbik also served as the Lead Medical Director for Coventry/Aetna, responsible for Medicare Advantage and Commercial plans in NE, IA, SC, and ND.
 With a background including hospital management and as a family physician, Dr. Verbik's well-rounded background will serve her well in this new position of leading the MLTC Division.